 Are you looking to brush up on your trivia knowledge?
 This article on the four countries with green, white, and orange in their flag (and their meanings) will undoubtedly be one for the books!

-The Irish flag waves high in its vertical tricolour of green, white, and orange.
+The Irish flag waves high in its horizontal tricolour of green, white, and orange.

 Acting as a symbol of home, devoid of political stance, the Irish flag is known worldwide, with holidays such as St. Patrick’s Day only further spreading the spirit of the Irish across the far stretches of the globe.